isontheline/pro.webssh.net/documentation/src/docs/documentation/help/webssh-brain.md

 After that, it would be available as a paid subscription or at least only available for WebSSH PRO users.

 [^1]: WebSSH Brain requires iOS 17 or macOS 14
+[^2]: WebSSH Brain is NOT available on eWebSSH and WebSSH::o versions.